Here are some helpful Health Food lists

 Vitamin B2 is needed for healthy skin, healthy hair, healthy eyes, and energy

-Healthy foods that contain vitamin B2 include: organic beef liver, mushrooms,
+Healthy foods that contain vitamin B2 include: mushrooms, raw almonds, broccoli, spinach, and asparagus

 Vitamin B3 – Niacin